Stimpy's Invention: Storyboarding

-The storyboard phase of the episode started in late 1990 and was finished by late February 1991.
-The animators who worked on the episode have stated that it was Kricfalusi's obsessive perfectionism and micro-management leadership style that delayed the production.
-The animators who worked on "Stimpy's Invention" have stated in various interviews that the network executives censored several scenes contained in the storyboard phase, most notably the licking scene, but afterward were content to let production proceed after it started in February 1991.
+The storyboard phase of the episode began in late 1990 and was finished by late February 1991.
+The animators who worked on the episode have stated that it was Kricfalusi's perfectionism and micro-management leadership style that delayed the production.
+The animators who worked on "Stimpy's Invention" have stated in various interviews that the network executives censored several scenes from the storyboard phase, but afterward were content to let production proceed after it started in February 1991.

-"Stimpy's Invention" was scheduled to premiere in October 1991, but did not premiere until February 1992 due to the production delays.
-Camp described the production as extremely demanding, reflecting that the team exhausted themselves trying to perfect it.
-Constant revisions and fine-tuning prevented the episode from finishing by its deadline.
+"Stimpy's Invention" was scheduled to premiere in October 1991, but did not premiere until February 1992 due to its production delays.
+Camp described the production as extremely demanding, reflecting that the team exhausted themselves trying to refine in.
+Constant revisions prevented the episode from finishing by its deadline.
 According to Camp, the episode was a rare blend of his own drawings and Kricfalusi's dedication, with the latter pushing everyone relentlessly in pursuit of perfection.